SanketThawari-Dev/BankingApplication/README.md

 ## Features

 - **Bank Manager Operations**:
-  - Add new customers by entering their first name, last name, and postcode.
+  - Add new customers by entering their first name, last name, etc.
   - Open accounts for existing customers with a selection of currency types.
   - View and manage the list of all customers.